• Skip to primary navigation

 Absolutely!
 Simply swap the heavy cream with coconut milk instead to make a dairy-free chowder.

-Is it gluten-free?
+Is this chowder gluten-free?

-Is it keto-friendly?
+Is this chowder keto-friendly?

 We need corn, potatoes, and cornstarch to make this a true chowder recipe.
 Therefore, this chowder is not keto-friendly.